Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Ohio SETI

 Intensity values were converted to a single character for display: zero values were rendered as blanks, integers 1 to 9 were printed directly as digits, and integers 10 to 35 were represented by uppercase letters A through Z, respectively.
-Each character corresponds to a specific range of signal-to-noise ratios: ``6'' represents a ratio between 6 and 7, ``E" corresponds to a ratio between 14 and 15, ``Q'' to 26 and 27, ``U'' to 30 and 31, ``J'' to 19 and 20, and ``5'' to 5 and 6.
+Each character corresponds to a specific range of signal-to-noise ratios.
 During a standard analysis of the data gathered on August 15, an unusual character string, ``6EQUJ5,'' was detected in channel 2 of the printout on August 19, 1977.

-This sequence was immediately recognized as indicative of a narrow-band radio source with a small angular diameter, a potential signal of intelligent origin.
-The strongest signal, represented by the character "U," indicates that the signal was 30.5 $\pm$0.5 times stronger than the background noise.
+This sequence was immediately recognized as indicative of a narrowband radio source with a small angular diameter, a potential signal of intelligent origin.
+The strongest signal, represented by the character ``U," indicates that the signal was 30.5 $\pm$ 0.5 times stronger than the background noise.
 This signal was later referred to as the \wow.
-In \autoref{tab:wow} we describe the characteristics of the \wow, including location, time, and absolute intensity.
+In \autoref{tab:wow} we describe its characteristics, including location, time, and absolute intensity.

 The hypothesis that has gained the most attention, especially among the public, is that the \wow was a transmission from an extraterrestrial civilization \citep{wright2021strategies}.
 The frequency of the signal, close to the hydrogen line, is considered a logical choice for interstellar communication because it is naturally quiet and would be universally recognized by technologically advanced civilizations \citep{drake1973interstellar}.
 However, this hypothesis faces critical issues.

 The signal was never repeated, despite numerous follow-up observations.
 In the context of SETI, repetition is essential for verification, as a one-time detection makes it difficult to rule out other sources.
 Moreover, the absence of modulation or encoding in the signal, which would be expected from an intentional transmission, further complicates this interpretation.